hidao80/HowIsGoing/docs/README.md

 - There is a screen for checking the progress of the entire team and a screen for checking and entering individual progress, making it easy to manage progress in morning meetings and during the day.
 - **The number of tasks and progress indicator lights allow you to see the degree of progress at a glance**.
 - You can **automatically switch the display language according to the locale of your browser**.
 Currently, Japanese and English are supported.
-- After you enter your progress or task notes, **they will be automatically saved after 3 seconds**.
+- After you enter your progress or task notes, ~~**they will be automatically saved after 3 seconds**.~~ You can now view and edit past and future tasks as well.

 ## How to install